The fine print

 We reserve the right to request a Deposit to be payable within 7 days of the commencement of the Work.

-Our fees are usually reviewed annually in May, effective 1 July of the same year.
+Our fees are usually reviewed annually in December, effective 1 January.
 We will communicate any changes in our fees to you following the review and in advance of when they take effect.

 When Exercising Your Prerogative

-Suppose you choose not to seek our advice before managing/responding to a situation with an employee or before commencing a formal human resources or employment relations process with an employee (including but not limited to a recruitment, disciplinary, restructuring, trial period or probation, termination, medical termination, or performance management process).
-In that case, it is our discretion whether to provide you with additional or ongoing support for that situation or process.
+If you do not seek our advice before deciding to manage a situation with an employee or before starting any formal HR process (e.g., recruitment, disciplinary, restructuring, trial period, termination, medical termination, or performance management), it is at our discretion to provide support.

 Dissatisfaction with Our Services

 Our most important task is to ensure your absolute satisfaction.
 We will always strive to achieve that goal.
-However, we acknowledge that mistakes are made occasionally.
+However, we acknowledge that mistakes can be made occasionally.
 This section covers that possibility.
 If you are not wholly satisfied with the Work, please tell us at the earliest opportunity:

 To do this, it is essential that you contact us by email initially.